reeyarn/lean4_helloworld/dye1985/Dye1985/Thm1.md

 # Theorem and Proofs on Equilibrium Existence in a Disclosure Model

-We present definitions and two theorems formalized in Lean 4, translated into mathematical statements with proofs in Markdown using LaTeX.
+This file presents definitions and two theorems formalized in Lean 4, translated into mathematical statements with proofs in Markdown using LaTeX.

 ## Definitions